 MongoDB Atlas, MongoDB’s fully managed DBaaS (Database as a Service), launched in 2016.
 Couchbase Cloud launched in June 2020.

-Couchbase Cloud, on the other hand, is only available in 9 AWS regions across North America and Europe.
-Also, with no equivalent Azure or Google Cloud offering, true multi-cloud is out of the question too.
+Couchbase Cloud, on the other hand, is only available in a limited number of AWS and Azure regions across North America and Europe.
+True multi-cloud support is also not available from Couchbase.
 How about a Data Lake equivalent?
 Nope.
 A Realm competitor?
 Not really.

 Put simply, if you’re an enterprise deploying to the cloud, there’s a clear choice.
 MongoDB Atlas is by far the more mature, powerful, and versatile offering.